-The total number of people living with HIV (PLWHIV) is estimated at approximately 8,45 million in 2022.
-For adults aged 15-49 years, an estimated 19,6% of the population is HIV positive.
-There is a reduction in international migration, which is indicative of the COVID-19 travel restrictions and subsequent impact on migratory patterns since March 2020
+The estimated overall HIV prevalence rate is approximately 12,7% among the South African population.
+The total number of people living with HIV (PLWHIV) is estimated at approximately 8,0 million in 2024.
+For adults aged 15 - 49 years, an estimated 16,68% of the population is HIV positive.
+There is a reduction in international migration, which is indicative of the COVID-19 travel restrictions and subsequent impact on migratory patterns since March 2020.

 Migration is an important demographic process, as it shapes the age structure and distribution of the provincial population (and so the country's population structure).
-For the period 2021-2026, Gauteng and Western Cape are estimated to experience the largest inflow of migrants of approximately, 1 443 978 and 460 489 respectively.
+For the period 2021-2026, Gauteng and Western Cape are estimated to experience the largest inflow of migrants of approximately 1 381 024 and 492 427 respectively.

-Gauteng still comprises the largest share of the South African population, with approximately 16,10 million people (26,6%) living in this province.
-KwaZulu-Natal is the province with the second largest population, with an estimated 11,54 million people (19,0%) living in this province.
-With a population of approximately 1,31 million people (2,2%), Northern Cape remains the province with the smallest share of the South African population.
+Gauteng still comprises the largest share of the South African population, with approximately 15,93 million people (25,3%) living in this province.
+KwaZulu-Natal is the province with the second largest population, with an estimated 12,31 million people (19,5%) living in this province.
+With a population of approximately 1,37 million people

-About 28,07% of the population is aged younger than 15 years (17,01 million) and approximately 9,2% (5,59 million) is 60 years or older.
-The provinces reflecting the highest percentage of children younger than 15 within its structure are Limpopo (33,6%) and Eastern Cape (32,7%).
-The proportion of elderly persons aged 60 years and older in South Africa is increasing over time and as such policies and programmes to care for the needs of this growing population should be prioritised.
+(2,2%), Northern Cape remains the province with the smallest share of the South African population.
+About 27,50% of the population is aged younger than 15 years (17,33 million) and approximately 9,7% (6,13 million) is 60 years or older.

+The provinces reflecting the highest percentage of children younger than 15 within its structure are Limpopo (33,09%) and Eastern Cape (31,70%).
+The proportion of elderly persons aged 60 years and older in South Africa is increasing over time and as such, policies and programmes to care for the needs of this growing population should be prioritised.